ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

   ![Your meals view controller](media/refresh-20-view_controller@2x.png '; border')

 1. In the Utilities (the rightmost panel in Xcode), be sure that you have selected the Attributes inspector.
-Visually scan down the attributes until you find the **View Table Controller** section.
+Visually scan down the attributes until you find the **Table View Controller** section.
-1. In the **View Table Controller** section, **set the Refreshing attribute to Enabled**.
+1. In the **Table View Controller** section, **set the Refreshing attribute to Enabled**.

   ![Refreshing option in the "Your Meals" view controller](media/refresh-12-ui_screenshot_circle.png '; figure')